ndean06/soc-investigation-hands-on-keyboard-domain-controller-2025-11-27/walkthrough.md

 **Objective:** Identify the triggering alert and determine if malicious activity is present.

 The investigation began after Microsoft Defender generated high-severity alerts indicating a **possible logon breach** and **brute force activity** against the domain controller.
-The alerts pointed to repeated authentication attempts originating from the external IP address `80.64.19.57`.
+The alerts identified repeated authentication attempts originating from the external IP address `80.64.19.57`.

 **Timeline correlation:**
-- `2025-11-26 23:53:23` – Brute force activity from `80.64.19.57`
+- `2025-11-26 23:53:21` — Successful Network Logon from `80.64.19.57` (administrator)

 ![Defender alert story showing repeated suspicious authentication attempts](screenshots/2025-11-27-mts-dc-compromise-2.png)

-*Defender alert timeline showing repeated brute force and possible logon breach alerts targeting the domain controller.*
+*Defender alert timeline showing repeated brute force and suspicious authentication activity targeting the domain controller.*

+**Analyst note:**
+At this stage, alerts alone do not confirm compromise.
+The objective is to determine whether authentication succeeded and whether interactive access occurred.

 ---